 Children and vaccination

-Children who turned 5 on or after 1 September 2022 can only get a 1st and 2nd dose of a Covid-19 vaccine if they are at increased risk of becoming severely ill with Covid-19.
+Children who turned 5 on or after 1 September 2022 may be offered a seasonal Covid-19 vaccine if they are at increased risk of becoming severely ill with Covid-19.

 Arrangements for accessing the vaccine vary between UK nation.
-Please look at the vaccine information for where you live and contact your GP if you have any questions:
+Please look at the vaccine information for where you live and contact your GP or kidney doctor if you have any questions: